Fireworks are defined in regulation 3 of the Dangerous Goods Safety (Explosives) Regulations 2007 as:

 The Australian Code for the Transport of Explosives by Road and Rail, Third Edition (AEC), available from Safe Work Australia.

-The Australian Dangerous Goods Code, 7th Edition (ADG Code) is available from the National Transport Commission.
+The Australian Dangerous Goods Code (ADG Code) - current edition is available from the National Transport Commission.